hpcugent/config-templates/README.md

 running of the tests.

 Only templates with `.pan` extension and that are either `unique`, `structure` or `object` templates are considered, all other will get an (non-fatal) error message.
+Subdirectories will not be checked for object templates.

 ### Flags